 For all my survivors of breast cancer or breast surgery read below to learn the truth about bras and your breast post-surgery.

 PROTECT THE BOOBIES, WEAR A BRA!
 If you are a cancer survivor who underwent a mastectomy and are having reconstructive surgery or a woman who chooses to enhance her breast; please wear a bra.
 Breast implants are added weight to the chest wall, if you don’t wear a bra, you run the risk of becoming a member of the droopy boobie community.
+If you’re looking for a reputable place to have breast implants, visit Sachin Shridharani at Luxurgery.

 “NO WIRE HANGERS (in my Mommy Dearest voice), BUT YES TO UNDERWIRE BRAS!
 I know a lot of women hate underwire bras but I love them.
 After being a little girl with big pointy breast, I appreciate the way underwire bra make my breast look.
 The key to underwire bras post-surgery is proper fit; the wire should lay flat against your ribcage and not on your breast.